A Lebanese boy named Kahlil Gibran got a lift out of Boston’s slums from a wealthy Bohemian who liked to take pictures.

 As condescending and inappropriate as the photographs were, they gave the children a sense they were special.
 Kahlil especially found in the photograph a vision of nobility that he strove for in real life.

 Kahlil’s mother was probably concerned about Day’s influence over her sensitive son.
-She sent him back to Lebanon to finish his education.
+So she sent him back to Lebanon to finish his education.

 Kahlil Gibran returned to Boston four years later and began publishing prose poems.
 In 1923, he published a series of prose poems called The Prophet.